Bringing accountability to New York's roads through data.

 What is this

-This is a live, interactive map of pothole reports sourced from Waze — the community-driven navigation app used by millions of drivers daily.
-Every marker on the map represents a real report from a real driver who encountered a road hazard.
+This is a live, interactive map of pothole reports sourced from Waze, the community-driven navigation app used by millions of drivers daily.
+Every marker on the map represents a real report from a real driver who hit a road hazard.

 The map covers all of New York State, from the streets of Manhattan to the highways of the Adirondacks.
 Reports are filterable by time range, so you can see what's happening right now or review the past week.